KediDili/VanillaPlusProfessions/features.md

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 ### Combat
 #### Warrior (Lv15)
+Invincible monsters can be damaged.
+Monsters like armored bugs, rock crabs, or pupating grubs can be damaged.

+For Mod Authors: If you add custom monsters that aren't named like above in the game code, contact me for compatibility with your mod.
+Otherwise you don't need to do anything.
 #### Berserker (Lv15)
 #### Survivalist (Lv15)
 #### Healer (Lv15)
 #### Technician (Lv15)
 #### Speedster (Lv15)
 #### Assassin (Lv15)
+Guaranteed critical hits against monsters with high defense.
+You will be dealing guaranteed crits against Metal Heads, Hot Heads, Dwarvish Sentries, Stickbugs and Rock Crabs.

+For Mod Authors: If you add custom monsters that aren't named like above in the game code, contact me for compatibility with your mod.
+Otherwise you don't need to do anything.
 #### Assailant (Lv15)
+No cooldowns after critical hits.

+For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Combat-Farming (Lv20)
 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Combat-Fishing (Lv20)